People in the Band

 Ray Ghent Photography

-Aylesbury Concert Band's links to the RAF Music Services continue to thrive following the appointment of Claire Lawrence as Director of Music to succeed Neil Chapman.
+Aylesbury Concert Band's links to the RAF Music Services continued following the appointment of Claire Lawrence as Director of Music to succeed Neil Chapman in 2011.
 We were honoured that two members of RAF Central Band were keen to be our conductor, a position which offers them the opportunity to hone their conducting skills and further their careers.
 Unfortunately we could only choose one, and following auditions the Band selected Claire.

 Neil Chapman BA Hons MA DipABRSM LRSM